HarshitaDPoojary/DDS-Hoax-Probability/README.md

 - The repo contains example run scripts that currently include example tokens.
 Remove or replace these before using in a real environment.
 - If you plan to use local large models, review `incident_severity_score.py`'s comments about `transformers`, `bitsandbytes`, and offload settings; Windows GPU support for some quantization modes may be limited.

-## Contributing

-If you add features, please:

-- Add small, focused tests (or example scripts) demonstrating behavior
-- Keep secrets out of commits (use `.env` or CI secrets)

-## License

-MIT-style or see repo owner for details.